artnum/BizCuit-Bexio/APIBug.md

   still trying to figure out.
   * For File, the documentation says the id [int32] must be used when in fact you need to use the uuid [string].
+  * A GET request without body and without Content-Length: 0 as header can have the API returning an error.